apalache-mc/apalache/docs/src/adr/002adr-types.md

  * `{e: x \in S}`
  * `[x \in S |-> e}`

 We do not introduce any special annotation to support these operators.
 Indeed, they are all introducing bound variables that range over sets.
-In most cases, a type checker should be able to extract the element type from a set expression.
+In most cases, the type checker should be able to extract the element type from a set expression.

 However, there are a few pathological cases arising from empty collections.
-For
-example:
+For example:

 ```tla
 /\ \E x \in {}: x > 1